valgarf/dipen/Readme.md

 ### Rust

-You can install DiPeN from [crates.io](https://crates.io/).
-See dipen/examples in the repository to get started.
+You can install DiPeN from [crates.io](https://crates.io/), there is [documentation](https://docs.rs/dipen/latest/dipen/) to get you started und you might want to have a look at the rust [examples](dipen/examples).

 ### Python

 You can install DiPeN from [pypi](https://pypi.org/).
 See dipen-py/examples in the repositry to get started.
+Currently there is no python specific documentation hosted, but the python classes and functions are documented with docstrings.
+The python API also closely resembles the rust one, so you might want to look at the rust documentation.

 ## ToDo